mixalhsxalk/LibreHardwareMonitor_Pc-Stats/README.md

 **PC Stats Monitor** is a real-time hardware monitoring solution that provides detailed insights into your system's performance.
 Built with Django and leveraging **LibreHardwareMonitor**, it delivers a clean, web-based dashboard accessible from any device on your local network.

 ### 🔍 Key Features
-✅ **Real-time monitoring** of CPU, GPU, RAM, disk, and network usage
+✅ **Real-time monitoring** of CPU, GPU, RAM, Disk and Network Usage
 ✅ **Temperature & power tracking** for critical components
 ✅ **Historical max values** to track peak performance
 ✅ **Responsive & customizable UI** with interactive charts